Chapter Summary

 Commentary:

-A woman honors Jesus with expensive perfume while Judas plots to betray Him for money.
+A woman honors Jesus with a costly gift while Judas plots to betray Him.

 12 And on the first day of Unleavened Bread, when they sacrificed the Passover lamb, his disciples said to him, "Where will you have us go and prepare for you to eat the Passover?"